 As a guide, a pregnancy-friendly work-out level still allows you to hold a conversation, as you work out, without feeling breathless.
 If you feel dizzy or short of breath at any time you should stop.

-Avoid lying on your back during exercise or rest as it can make you feel dizzy and light headed as your baby bump grows; this is because the weight of your uterus presses against the vena cava and reduces the blood flow to the heart.
+Avoid lying on your back during exercise or rest as it can make you feel dizzy and light headed as your baby bump grows; this is because the weight of your uterus presses against the vena cava (a large vein that returns blood from the lower half of your body to your heart) which reduces the blood flow to the heart.